5 Rules to Finding Cheap Airline Flight Tickets

 Then, check all available airlines.
 Some airlines are naturally cheaper than others.
 Keep in mind that you’ll definitely notice the difference in price when it comes to seat comfort, flight attendant service, accommodations, etc. But depending on how long the flight is, the price cut may be worth it.

 Note that some airfare websites employ price discrimination based on your browser activity and search history.
-When comparing prices, always use your browser’s private browsing mode to avoid this practice.
+When comparing prices, always use a VPN or your browser’s private browsing mode.

 Split Groups Into Separate Purchases